stuible/VCH-homehealth/pages/modules/person-centred-care/case-studies/may.md

   - Extra strength acetaminophen (3-4 times per week)

 visit:
-  Initial Visit: Using a translator to help communicate, May shares she is experiencing increased fatigue, pain and decreased appetite.
+  Initial Visit: With the help of a translator, May shares she is experiencing increased fatigue, pain and decreased appetite.
 May is staying in bed for longer periods during the day.
-You notice her grimace when she turns in bed and she winces as she sits up.
-May states that up until a month ago she had been feeling very well.
-Her mood is low and she is crying at times throughout the day, although never in front of the children.
-She became tearful when speaking about David’s love and the responsibilities that he has taken over from her.
-She is not able to actively participate in her faith community.
-She no longer feels she is able to be the mother to her children that she wants to be.
-David has left you a note asking you to text or email him about how is wife is doing.
+A  grimace is noticeable when she turns in bed and she winces as she sits up.
+May states that she had been feeling very well up until a month ago.
+Now her mood is low and she is crying several times throughout the day, although never in front of the children.
+She became tearful when speaking about David’s love and support.
+May is not able to actively participate in her faith community and no longer feels she is able to be the mother that she wants to be.
+David has left a note asking to text or email him about how is wife is doing.

 reflection:
   - What are some strategies for effective communication when using family, friends or services for translation?